-Seaham - the lively harbour town on Durham’s Heritage Coast.
+Visit Seaham, the lively harbour town on Durham’s Heritage Coast.

 The tranquil beauty of the sandy North Beach, with its inviting rock pools, is sheltered by a long sea wall which also protects the cliffs from the power of the North Sea.
 Grab an ice cream or simply enjoy the stunning view from Seaham Harbour Marina or set off on a walk along the coastal footpath to reveal breathtaking views.

 A sense of history is never far away, one of the most outstanding features in Seaham is St. Mary the Virgin Church, recognised as one of the 20 oldest surviving churches in the whole country.
-Located to the north of the town this old Anglo Saxon church has roots thought to date back to the 7thC.
-Still regularly used for church services and much sought after for weddings, the church is a must for visitors to the town.
+Located to the north of the town this old Anglo Saxon church has roots thought to date back to the 7th Century.